olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 Using a Kanban board, it is always clear to me where I need to focus my efforts.
 I can see: here are the new tests that need to be prioritised, here’s what’s running currently, here’s what needs analysis.

 In the Program Management interface, it’s just a sea of coloured circles.

-## Test status

-Within each test, you have the option of marking by stage, e.g. ‘Requirements’, Development’, ‘Design’, etc. which is really useful.

-Tests are either ‘Active’ or ‘Archived’.

-But we don’t really think in that way; those ‘Archived’ tests contain years of results!
-And they should be easy to see and to access.

 ### No serial number for tests